moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A string specifying the track name of another track which holds initialization data for the current track.
 Initialization tracks MUST NOT be added to the tracks array {{tracks}}.
 They are referenced only via the initialization track field of the track which they initialize.

 ### Selection parameters {#selectionparameters}
-An object holding a series of name/value pairs which a subscriber can use to select tracks for subscription.If present, the selection parameters object MUST NOT be empty.
+An object holding a series of name/value pairs which a subscriber can use to select tracks for subscription.
+If present, the selection parameters object MUST NOT be empty.
 Any selection parameters declared at the root level are inherited by all tracks.
 A selection parameters object may exist at both the root and track level.
 Any declaration of a selection parameter at the track level overrides the inherited root value.

 ### Codec {#codec}
 A string defining the codec used to encode the track.